Madame-Aehm/CAB-Project-4-Spikes/spike19/notes.md

 });
 ```

 - To test if we've followed all the steps, run 'npm start' from the terminal in the 'server' directory.
-Anything logged to the console from the server side, will be visible in your server terminal!
+Anything logged to the console from the server side will be visible in your server terminal!

-- We'll also want to add some **Middlewares** to help us out: **express.json** and **express.urlencoded** are already installed from the Express package, but we'll still need to [install](https://expressjs.com/en/resources/middleware/cors.html) **cors**.
-Then, we can configure out app to use them from our index.js file.
+- We'll also want to add some **Middlewares** to help us out: **express.json** and **express.urlencoded** are already installed from the Express package, but we'll still need to install [**CORS**](https://expressjs.com/en/resources/middleware/cors.html).
+Then, we can configure our app to use them from our index.js file.
 Make sure the app knows to **use** them _before_ it starts **listening**:

 ```js
 import cors from "cors";